Great ideas for a kids art display that honors children’s creativity, looks good in your home, and is easy to update regularly.

 2. Kids Art Poster

 Have Itsy Art turn your favorite kids art pieces into a poster.
 We were all pleased with how the posters turned out and the kids loved seeing their artwork displayed this way.

 3. Wood Bead Clip Garland

 Use this wood bead and clip garland from Etsy to hang your kids’ artwork.
 If you’re feeling crafty, you can also DIY this with a wool ball garland + clothespins.

 If you’ve got the space, consider turning one wall into a corkboard like Florence+Henri Lifestyle did, for displaying all of your kids’ art.
 Or turn a chalkboard wall into a kids’ art gallery as shown on The Artful Kids blog.

 5. Matching Frames for a Cohesive Look

 Create a cohesive gallery wall by using inexpensive frames that are all the same color, as shown on Marian Louise Designs.
 You can easily switch out the artwork and change what is displayed, and matching the frames allows the art to really shine.
 We love IKEA frames for projects like this!

 6. Hanging Display Wire

 Use ledges or floating wall shelves for a kids art display area.
-It’s easy to change out the artwork as Kate of Centsational Girl did.
-You can simply prop up painted canvases, framed art pieces, and 3-D art.
+It’s easy to change out the artwork and simply prop up painted canvases, framed art pieces, and 3-D art.
 Try layering and moving them around as much as you like without putting unsightly holes in the walls.